Noah Baffoe

-Noah Koffi Baffoe Donkor (born 21 May 1993) is a Spanish professional footballer of Ghanaian descent who currently plays as a striker for Hong Kong Premier League club Lee Man.
+Noah Koffi Baffoe Donkor (born 21 May 1993) is a Spanish professional footballer who currently plays as a striker for Hong Kong Premier League club Lee Man.

 Club career

 Eastern

 On 28 August 2023, Baffoe signed for Hong Kong Premier League club Eastern.
 After joining Eastern, Baffoe scored in his first seven matches for Eastern.
 In November 2023, Baffoe was elected as the Hong Kong Premier League Player of the Month.
 In the same season, Baffoe became the first ever HKPL player to be named Player of the Month three months in a row (March to May 2024) and set a new record for most Player of the Month awards won in a single HKPL season (4).
 On 1 June 2024, Baffoe scored two goals in extra time for Eastern to win the 2023–24 Hong Kong FA Cup over Sham Shui Po, winning his first trophy with the club and confirmed Eastern's qualification for the 2024–25 AFC Champions League Two (ACL Two) group stage.

-In the 2024–25 season, despite Eastern's elimination in the group stage of the competition, Baffoe scored three goals in six ACL Two games, including the game winning goal in Eastern's 2–1 triumph over Kaya F.C.–Iloilo on 25 October 2024, to mark the first victory (and points) for any Hong Kong outfit in the ACL Two era.
+In the 2024–25 season, despite Eastern's elimination in the group stage of the competition, Baffoe scored three goals in six ACL Two games, including the game winning goal in Eastern's 2–1 triumph over Kaya–Iloilo on 25 October 2024, marking the first victory (and points) for any Hong Kong outfit in the ACL Two era.